Blue Vervain: Benefits, Uses, & Side Effects

 by John Staughton (BASc, BFA) last updated -

-Blue vervain is a perennial plant that is known to be in use for fighting the symptoms of depression.
-It may also be helpful in promoting sound sleep.
+Blue vervain is a perennial plant that is helpful in promoting sound sleep.
 Vervain may aid in reducing inflammation and pain, alleviating stomach disorders like diarrhea, and protecting you against parasitic infection.
-It has also been studied for its antitumor and brain-boosting effects.
+It has also been studied for brain-boosting effects.
 In this article, find what is blue vervain, how it is good for you, its uses, and potential side effects.

 What is Blue Vervain?